-This document contains proposed amendments to the City Subdivision Regulations prompted by State Legislative changes from 2017 through 2021.
+This document contains proposed amendments to the City Subdivision Regulations prompted by State Legislative changes from 2017 through 2021, and addresses comments received from various agencies.
 Each proposed amendment is shown in redline strike out format and an explanation is included for most amendments.
 Some amendments are so numerous and non-substantive as to have an explanation appear only the first time the amendment is made.

-Article 1 Introductory Provisions 1-020 Authority
+Article 1 Introductory Provisions

+1-020 Authority